 Do Some People Metabolize Protein Differently than Others?

 Interviewer: Do people metabolize protein differently?
-Two of me, one actually uses more of the protein more efficiently, more effectively or does everybody kind of do it the same?
+Two of me, one actually uses more of the protein more efficiently, more effectively, or does everybody kind of do it the same?

 Interviewer: A lot of people are looking at losing some weight.
-Unfortunately when you lose fat, you lose muscle as well.
+Unfortunately, when you lose fat, you lose muscle as well.
 Is that generally the case?

-Stacey Wing-Gaia: Not all of that has been explained in term of mechanisms, why you lose muscle but unfortunately it's kind of an inevitable consequence when you are trying to lose weight.
+Wing-Gaia: Not all of that has been explained in terms of mechanisms, why you lose muscle but unfortunately it's kind of an inevitable consequence when you are trying to lose weight.
 You cut your calories.
 You also lose some muscles along with the fat.
 That's why we recommend that you exercise with any kind of weight loss program.
 You have exercise components and then you will also see if you would look at recommendations for protein they are actually higher than our standard recommended dietary allowance for weight loss diets.
 And that's to help retain some of that muscle.

 Can Eating Too Much Protein Cause Health Problems?